rajbot/ranchtronix/_posts/2005-12-05-MangResearchMicrosoft.md

 ([Author of study cited rebuffs Ballmer](http://www.eweek.com/article2/0,1759,1729908,00.asp) - mang)

 <pre>
-This is kind of useless, but humourous nonetheless - mang

-Ballmer: We'll help you run Linux, if we must

-Microsoft to offer more support for non-Windows systems Add Comment  Printer Friendly  Email Story

-By Ina Fried
+Ballmer: We'll help you run Linux, if we must Microsoft to offer more support for non-Windows systems By Ina Fried
 Published: Thursday 21 April 2005
 </pre>